Zoning Code Amendments

 2025 Legislative Conformance

 In 2025 the state legislature enacted several new laws affecting local development regulations.
-This amendment package will result in updates to the Redmond Zoning Code to address new state laws.
-It will also address several clean-ups related to Redmond 2050.
+This amendment package updates the Redmond Zoning Code to address new state laws.
+It also addresses several clean-ups related to Redmond 2050.
 Topics include subdivision regulations, zoning for child care centers, parking, permitting timelines, building conversions, and miscellaneous corrections.
+The City Council adopted these amendments on June 2, 2026 (Ord.
+3261).
+The updates will be integrated into the Redmond Zoning Code online.

 Business Code Improvements